encse/secchallenge2023/web/initiative/solution/README.md

 *Initiative* has been the most complex web challenge this year.
 It always starts with a login page, and there is no difference here.
 Register a user and log in.
 We get to a page where we can upload 'blueprints' which have a title and contain some arbitrary text

-We can view select a blueprint from a list and view it.
-There is even some 'search' fucntionality that highlights the matching text.
+We can select a blueprint from a list to view it.
+There is even some 'search' functionality that highlights the matching text.

 <img width="727" alt="image" src="https://user-images.githubusercontent.com/6275775/232076164-c1c5c66e-8bfa-4080-b313-9ac4b7fd62ef.png">